ABOUT OUR LEAGUE

 - Remember that participants need a Coach they can respect.
 I will be generous with praise and set a good example.

 - Respect all participants, striving to be a responsible Coach.
-I recognize that I am in a position of trust and power; and will do nothing to take advantage of or abuse it.
+I recognise that I am in a position of trust and power; and will do nothing to take advantage of or abuse it.

 - Do my best to be a competent, well-prepared Coach.